namehash/namekit/packages/nameai-sdk/README.md

 ⚠️ **This SDK is BETA.
 Things will change based on the community feedback.**

-## Implementation
+## API Implementation

 This SDK provides a TypeScript interface to the NameAI API.
-Developers interested in the API internals can find the implementation in the [NameAI backend service](https://github.com/namehash/namekit/tree/main/apps/api.nameai.dev).
+Developers interested in the NameAI API internals can find the implementation in the [NameAI backend service](https://github.com/namehash/namekit/tree/main/apps/api.nameai.dev).

 ## Features